Imidazenil

 Imidazenil is an experimental anxiolytic drug which is derived from the benzodiazepine family, and is most closely related to other imidazobenzodiazepines such as midazolam, flumazenil, and bretazenil.

 Imidazenil is a highly potent benzodiazepine receptor partial agonist with an unusual profile of effects, producing some of the effects associated with normal benzodiazepines such as anticonvulsant and anxiolytic effects, yet without any notable sedative or amnestic effects.
 In fact, imidazenil blocks the sedative effects of diazepam, yet without lowering the convulsion threshold, and so potentially could be a more flexible antidote than the antagonist flumazenil which is commonly used to treat benzodiazepine overdose at present.

 Imidazenil has not yet been developed commercially for use in humans, however it has been suggested as a safe and effective treatment for anxiety, a potent yet non-sedating anticonvulsant which might be particularly useful in the treatment of poisoning with organophosphate nerve agents, and as a novel treatment for schizophrenia.

+In rats, imidazenil has been demonstrated to have low tolerance or dependence liability, unlike other benzodiazepine receptor agonist ligands, such as diazepam, bretazenil.

+Pharmacodynamics

+Imidazenil is selective over the type of GABAA receptor it acts on.
+It acts as a partial agonist on those with a α1β2γ2S composition and as a full agonist on those with a α5β2γ2S composition.
+Its action can be compared to that of clobazam, another anxioselective benzodiazepine.
+Clobazam's active metablite N-desmethylclobazam has lower affinity on receptors with an α1 subunit compared to those with an α2.
+It is believed that the subjective, ataxic, and sedative properties are mediated via α1-containing receptors, while the anxiolytic effects are mediated via the ones with α2, α3, or α5.